Hybrid Bikes Buyers Guide + Video

 Hybrid bikes normally come with derailleur gears.
 The back wheel has several sprockets in a cassette on the back wheel, with a mechanism (the derailleur) to move the chain between them.
 Hybrids tend to have a wide range of gears for use on and off the road.

 Some higher-end hybrids come with hub gears.
-In these, there's just one sprocket at the back, but the gears can be changed inside the hub of the rear wheel.
+In these, there's just one sprocket at the back, and the gear mechanism is inside the rear hub.
 This way, all the moving parts are protected from dirt, and everything can keep going much longer without maintenance!

 Racks and mudguards